RocketChat/Rocket.Chat/.changeset/stupid-fishes-relate.md

 '@rocket.chat/meteor': minor
 ---

-Added a new setting to to enable/disable file encryption in an end to end encrypted room.
+Added a new setting to enable/disable file encryption in an end to end encrypted room.